Kcav18/MechaCar_Statistical_Analysis/README.md

 ![Lot Summary](https://github.com/Kcav18/MechaCar_Statistical_Analysis/blob/main/Lot_Summary_SuspensionCoil.png)

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+Why or why not? **When looking at all lots combined, manufacturing is meeting the specifications as the variance is below 100 psi.
+But when looking at the lots individually, we can see that lot 3 is not meeting the specifications.
+Lot 3 has a variance of 170.29 psi, which exceeds the 100 psi max variance specification.**

 ## T-Tests on Suspension Coils
 *Run t-tests to determine if the manufacturing lots are statistically different from the mean population.*